iAmMe27/WoD/CommonIssues.md

 ![Wabbajack could not find part of the path error](img/wj_PartOfPath.png)

 Do the following:
-1. Close wabbajack
+1. Close Wabbajack.
-2. Go to your install folder and locate the TEMP_BSA_FILES folder if it exists.
+2. Go to your install folder and locate the `TEMP_BSA_FILES folder`, if it exists.
-3. Empty that folder if it exists
+3. Empty that folder.
-4. Restart wabbajack
+4. Restart Wabbajack.
 5. Restart Modlist installation.

 ## Game Crashes
 Heavily modded Bethesda games are prone to crashing at times.
-Generally speaking, the following is true:
+We follow the general crash rules:

-1 crash is a fluke, 2 crashes is weird but not impossible, 3 is a repeatable crash worth reporting and/or investigating.
+* 1 crash is a fluke,
+* 2 crashes is weird but not impossible,
+* 3 is a repeatable crash worth reporting and/or investigating.

 Before you report a crash, consider these rules and also read below to see if your issue is already known about.